HIV and viral hepatitis disclosure

 There are a few situations, mostly about employment, where you are required to disclose your status.

-The Australian National Guidelines for the Management of Healthcare Workers Living with Blood Borne Viruses and Healthcare Workers who Perform Exposure Prone Procedures at Risk of Exposure to Blood Borne Viruses 2018 (the Guidelines) allow healthcare workers living with a
+The Australian National Guidelines for the Management of Healthcare Workers Living with Blood Borne Viruses and Healthcare Workers who Perform Exposure Prone Procedures at Risk of Exposure to Blood Borne Viruses 2018 (the national Guidelines) allow healthcare workers living with HIV or viral hepatitis, who are following the national Guidelines, to perform exposure prone procedures such as surgeries.
+All healthcare workers who perform exposure prone procedures are required to take reasonable steps to know their blood borne virus status and to follow the national Guidelines.
+'Implementation guidelines for healthcare workers in South Australia (PDF 91KB)' have also been developed, this should be read in conjunction with the national Guidelines.

 The defence forces and the aviation industry have restrictions regarding people with HIV and viral hepatitis.